 Be enriched through the many spiritual opportunities on campus.
 Stroll our grounds and wooded paths, walk our outdoor labyrinth and our Cosmic Walk, visit the Heritage Chapel or Queen of Angels Chapel for prayer, ask about our programs, retreats, hermitages and bodywork (see below), or just come to rest on one of the many benches and chairs provided near sacred places and amid nature's beauty.
 Explore the possibilities, and may the Spirit nurture and refresh you!

 Being companioned on your spiritual journey by a trained spiritual director offers the opportunity for ongoing spiritual growth.
-In an hour session (often monthly), you are invited to share ordinary life experience, listen for the Spirit's movement, and see how God is speaking through the twists and turns of your journey.
+Spiritual Direction sessions are happening via phone, Skype, Duo and Zoom.

 Joyce Shanabarger, OSF 815.464.3803